Phen-Italy

 The Italian Node of EMPHASIS

-Phen-Italy, officially known as the Italian Plant Phenotyping Joint Research Unit (JRU), is coordinated by the National Research Council (CNR) in collaboration with ALSIA.
-It brings together several universities, public research institutions, and public-private consortia, forming a national network dedicated to advancing plant phenotyping research and infrastructure in Italy.
+Phen‑Italy, the Italian Plant Phenotyping Joint Research Unit (JRU), is coordinated by the National Research Council (CNR).
+It brings together universities, public research organisations, and public–private consortia to form a national network dedicated to advancing plant phenotyping research and infrastructure in Italy.

-Phen-Italy’s mission is to foster collaboration among research groups working on high-throughput plant phenotyping, especially for crops relevant to the agri-food sector.
-It provides access to the only high-throughput phenotyping infrastructure available in Italy and Southern Europe, as well as the region’s only aerial fleet dedicated to remote sensing of agroecosystems.
+Phen‑Italy’s mission is to strengthen collaboration among research groups working on high‑throughput plant phenotyping, with particular attention to crops of strategic importance for the agri‑food sector.
+It provides access to the only high‑throughput phenotyping infrastructure currently available in Italy and Southern Europe, as well as to the region’s only dedicated aerial fleet for remote sensing of agroecosystems.

 Research Activities